-Carbon is the element that forms the backbone of all long, complex molecules and as a result, makes up about 18% of your body.
+Carbon is one of the most important elements kn the universe.
+It forms the backbone of all long, complex molecules, and is estimated to make up about 18% of our bodies.

-Like many elements, it was created within the core of a star and was expelled into space before finding its way down to Earth.
+Like many elements, carbon atoms were created within the core of a star and once it exploded at the end of its life, they were expelled into space before finding their way down to Earth.

-Carbon’s importance comes from two attributes.
-The first is that it’s the most common element whose atoms have four electrons in their outer shell.
+Carbon’s importance comes from its chemical attributes.
+It is the most common element whose atoms have four electrons in their outer shell.

 This means that carbon can form up to four bonds with other atoms.
 It’ll often use two of them to form bonds with other carbon atoms, creating long chains while having two bonds left over to interact with other atoms.